bentomhall/nih-system/monsters/Creatures.md

 **_Bite_**. _Melee Weapon Attack:_ +6 to hit, reach 5 ft., one target. _Hit:_ 1 piercing damage plus 7 (3d4) poison damage.

-A **flying snake** is a brightly colored, winged serpent found in remote jungles.
-Tribespeople and cultists sometimes domesticate flying snakes to serve as messengers that deliver scrolls wrapped in their coils.

 #### Frog

 _Tiny beast, unaligned_